Canelé

-A canelé ([kan.le]) is a small French pastry flavored with rum and vanilla with a soft and tender custard center and a dark, thick caramelized crust.
-It takes the shape of a small, striated cylinder up to five centimeters in height with a depression at the top.
-A specialty of the Bordeaux region of France, today it is widely available in pâtisseries in France and abroad.
+A canelé ([kan.le]) is a small French pastry flavoured with rum and vanilla, having a soft and tender, custardy centre and a dark, thick, caramelized crust.
+It takes the form of a small, striated cylinder up to five centimetres in height, with a depression at the top.
+A specialty of the region around Bordeaux in southwestern France, today it is widely available in pâtisseries in France and abroad.